-My instinct is against propagandistic art, whether judged as aesthetics or pedagogy.
-But even if there were nothing objectionable about indoctrinating 6-year-olds, the musical would have fallen short in the same way that San Francisco as a whole has in grappling with the most significant reason for its affordability crisis: the widespread opposition of its left-leaning residents to lots more new building.
+My instinct is against propaganda, whether judged as aesthetics or pedagogy.
+But even if there were nothing objectionable about indoctrinating 6-year-olds in this way, the musical would have fallen short in much the same way that San Francisco has in grappling with the most significant reason for its affordability crisis: the widespread opposition of its left-leaning residents to lots more new building.

 That isn’t the lone factor driving up rents.
-And almost no one responsible is a cartoonish villain.
-But if the musical’s director aim was to present oversimplified truths for the sake of social justice, the main antagonists shouldn’t have been evil politicians and tech executives—it should have been property owners gleefully watching the value of their biggest assets skyrocket as they aggressively blocked high-density development.
-Their success has caused much misery.
+But if the musical sought to use dramatic license to get at a core truth, the antagonists shouldn’t have been evil tech executives—they should have been protectionist property owners gleefully watching their biggest assets skyrocket in value as they blocked high-density development.

-The homeowners see themselves as upright “preservationists,” protecting the character of their city even as they turn it into a time-capsule for the old and rich.
-In my propaganda play, they’d be sympathetic with the plight of the working class, but wouldn’t value them nearly as much as living amidst refurbished Victorians.
-They’d prevail by tricking economically illiterate activists into allying with them after sneakily tearing the supply-and-demand chapters from their econ textbooks.
+Such homeowners see themselves as do-gooders protecting the character of their city.
+In my propaganda play, they’d be sympathetic to the plight of the working class, but a fair amount more concerned about preserving refurbished Victorians.
+And they’d prevail by tricking economically illiterate activists into allying with them after sneakily tearing the supply-and-demand chapters from their Econ 101 textbooks.

 Of course, a plot of that sort would never be produced at a San Francisco after-school program, though it would be as earnestly aimed at making housing more affordable.
-Only progressive-inflected propaganda is able to pass itself off as art in Blue America.
 “We do not attempt to answer questions with our art,” the director of the children’s musical declared, “but rather to ask questions.”
-Yet I suspect my made-up plot would do more to provoke and challenge audiences in leftist enclaves than another narrative casting willfully evil corporations as stock villains.
+Yet I suspect my made-up plot would do more to provoke and challenge audiences in leftist enclaves than yet another narrative casting willfully evil corporations as stock villains.

-But on this issue, the main thing that tech companies have done to fuel rising rents is to create lots of high-paying jobs, employing members of a generation who are more likely than their parents to prefer cities to suburbia.
-And techies are not against building affordable units.
+But on this issue, the main thing tech companies have done to fuel rising rents is to create lots of high-paying jobs and employ members of a generation more likely than their parents were to prefer living in cities.
+Plus, techies are not against affordable housing.
 In fact, cheaper housing in the Bay Area aligns with their interests.

-By the early 1990s it was clear that San Francisco had a fateful choice to make: Reverse course on its development attitudes, or watch America’s rekindled desire for city life overwhelm the openness and diversity that had made the city so special.
-When San Francisco should have been building at least 5,000 new housing units a year to deal with the growing demand to live here, it instead averaged only about 1,500 a year over the course of several decades.
+By the early 1990s it was clear that San Francisco had a fateful choice: Reverse course on its development attitudes, or watch America’s rekindled desire for city life overwhelm the openness and diversity that had made the city so special.
+When San Francisco should have been building at least 5,000 new housing units a year to deal with the growing demand to live here, it averaged only about 1,500 a year over several decades.
 In a world where we have the ability to control the supply of housing locally, but people still have the freedom to move where they want, all of this has played out in predictable ways.

-Instead of forming a pro-growth coalition with business and labor, most of the San Francisco Left made an enduring alliance with home-owning NIMBYs.
-It became one of the peculiar features of San Francisco that exclusionary housing politics got labeled “progressive.”
-Over the years, these anti-development sentiments were translated into restrictive zoning, the most cumbersome planning and building approval process in the country, and all kinds of laws and rules that make it uniquely difficult, time-consuming, and expensive to add housing in San Francisco.
+Instead of forming a pro-growth coalition with business and labor, most of the San Francisco Left made an enduring alliance with home-owning NIMBYs… Over the years, these anti-development sentiments were translated into restrictive zoning, the most cumbersome planning and building approval process in the country, and all kinds of laws and rules that make it uniquely difficult, time-consuming, and expensive to add housing in San Francisco.

-In “SF’s Housing Crisis Explained,” a deep-dive that Tech-Crunch published in 2014, Kim-Mai Cutler provides some numbers that give even more useful context:
+In “SF’s Housing Crisis Explained,” Kim-Mai Cutler provides more useful context:

 San Francisco has a roughly thirty-five percent homeownership rate.
 Then 172,000 units of the city’s 376,940 housing units are under rent control.
 (That’s about 75% of the city’s rental stock.)
 Homeowners have a strong economic incentive to restrict supply because it supports price appreciation of their own homes.
 It’s understandable.
 Many of them have put the bulk of their net worth into their homes and they don’t want to lose that.

 So they engage in NIMBYism under the name of preservationism or environmentalism, even though denying in-fill development here creates pressures for sprawl elsewhere.
-They do this through hundreds of politically powerful neighborhood groups throughout San Francisco like the Telegraph Hill Dwellers.
-Then the rent-controlled tenants care far more about eviction protections than increasing supply.
+They do this through hundreds of politically powerful neighborhood groups …Rent-controlled tenants care far more about eviction protections than increasing supply.
 That’s because their most vulnerable constituents are paying rents that are so far below market-rate, that only an ungodly amount of construction could possibly help them.
 Plus, that construction wouldn’t happen fast enough — especially for elderly tenants.
 So we’re looking at as much as 80 percent of the city that isn’t naturally oriented to add to the housing stock.
 Oh, and tech?
 The industry is about 8 percent of San Francisco’s workforce.

-Yet it remains the villain of the artistic left.
-Cutler goes on to point out that “the city’s height limits, its rent control and its formidable permitting process are all products of tenant, environmental and preservationist movements that have arisen and fallen over decades,” and that “the sophistication with which neighborhood groups wield San Francisco’s arcane land-use and zoning regulations for activist purposes is one of the very unique things about the city’s politics.
-But the city’s political leadership doesn’t want to change it, because it fears backlash from powerful neighborhood groups, which actually deliver votes.”
+Yet tech remains the villain of the artistic left.
+Cutler goes on to point out that “the city’s height limits, its rent control and its formidable permitting process are all products of tenant, environmental and preservationist movements that have arisen and fallen over decades,” and that “the sophistication with which neighborhood groups wield San Francisco’s arcane land-use and zoning regulations for activist purposes is one of the very unique things about the city’s politics.”